vivax3794/ripple/docs/src/template.md

 ```
 The `minify` settings shrinks your js bundle making it load faster, `filehash=false` makes dist outputs have a consistent file name which is used by the `build` task in `./justfile` to optimize the wasm.

-If you selected `tailwind` as a option this file will also include the needed trunk config for tailwind to pick up css classes from ripple components (see [Tailwind](TODO) for specifics on how classes are picked up)
+If you selected `tailwind` as a option this file will also include the needed trunk config for tailwind to pick up css classes from natrix components (see [Tailwind](TODO) for specifics on how classes are picked up)

 See [Trunk Docs](TODO) for additional options.